 That’s why I have so many scrapped ideas at this point in my life.
 I have 150,000 words worth of fiction that I’ll never return to.
 Another nearly 150,000 words I’m hoping to finish one of these months as a part of a trilogy.
 And tens of thousands of words of other projects, some fully fleshed out in notes, others – just ideas I’ve let simmer.

-The Anxieties of Writing
+The Anxieties of a Writer

 I have trouble focusing on one piece of writing.
 Especially when it gets to a serious volume that makes the possibility of an actual publication quite real.
 When I get to editing, I’m ready to do anything else but that.
 I get tangled up in anxiety, stress, and the thought that I’m wasting my time and no one’s going to like it anyway.
 And I scrap it.